ali-anas/pro-web/blog/2024-05-01-promise-allSettled.md

 tags: [Promises, Javascript, Polyfill, Async]
 ---
 ## What is Promise.allSettled()
-**Promise.allSettled()** is a static method that takes an iterable of elements (usually Promises) as an input, and returns a single Promise that resolves to an array of the objects that contains results of the input promises.
+**Promise.allSettled()** is a static promise concurrency method that takes an iterable of elements (usually Promises) as an input, and returns a single Promise that resolves to an array of the objects that contains results of the input promises.
 <!--truncate-->
 This returned promise will resolve when all of the input's promises have settled(either resolved or rejected).
 <!--truncate-->
-However, if an empty iterable is passed as an argument **Promise.allSettled()** retunra a promise object that has already been resolved with an empty array.
+However, if an empty iterable is passed as an argument, then **Promise.allSettled()** retunrs a promise object that has already been resolved with an empty array.
 <!-- truncate -->
 For each outcome object a status string is present.If a status is **fulfilled** then a **value** is present.
 If a status is **rejected** then a **reason** is present.